-- TOC standards prepared from potassium hydrogen phthalate (KHP) are normally stable for 1 month when kept in a closed glass container at 4 °C. - All the other standards (e.g., TOC prepared from acetic acid, TIC and TN standards) should be used within 48 hours.
+- TOC standards prepared from potassium hydrogen phthalate (KHP) are normally stable for 1 month when kept in a closed glass container at 4 °C. - All the other standards (e.g., TOC prepared from acetic acid and TIC standards) should be used within 48 hours.

-Prepare the calibration standard for TIC/TOC/TN span calibrations and span checks as follows.
-Do not use an off-the-shelf TOC standard solution.
+Prepare the calibration standard for TIC/TOC span calibrations and span checks as follows.

 Note: The concentration of the calibration standards and the operation range for span calibrations and span checks are set on the SPAN CALIBRATION screen.
-Refer to Start a span calibration or span check on page 63.
+Refer to Start a span calibration or span check on page 64.